Rallie-Team/rallie/README.md

 };
 ```

-In the test and production environments, you will define these Facebook settings using environment variables
+In the test and production environments, you will define those settings using environment variables
-`process.env.FACEBOOK_ID`, `process.env.FACEBOOK_SECRET`, and `process.env.FACEBOOK_CALLBACK`.
+`process.env.SESSION_SECRET`, `process.env.FACEBOOK_ID`, `process.env.FACEBOOK_SECRET`, and `process.env.FACEBOOK_CALLBACK`.

 ### Tasks ###
 If you want to build React files from the command line, you will first need to install watchify globally